Impact Council leaders offer their predictions for 2021

 “People have been writing about the death of demographics for decades.
 The election has really proven that people don’t vote monolithically based on their age or their race or their sexual orientation.
 So what we’re really anticipating is the rise of more anthropological, cultural measurements.
 We’re anticipating that cultural segmentation is going to become very, very valuable.”

-Leighanne Levensaler, executive vices president, corporate strategy, Workday and managing director and co-head, Workday Ventures
+Leighanne Levensaler, executive vice president, corporate strategy, Workday and managing director and co-head, Workday Ventures

 “‘Skills’ has started to sound like a buzzword as more companies adopt skills-based talent strategies.
 But with the pandemic changing the way we work; the conversation has reached a fever pitch.
 There’s been a shock to the system, accelerating investment in continuous learning and the skills needed for predictable unpredictability of business.
 Technology advancements—that created the disruption and serve as solutions to this skills movement—will be center stage next year.”